twinstar6980/Twinning.Documentation/english/installation.md

 	> `<home>` in the above settings needs to be replaced with the absolute path of the home directory.

-8. Configure the `Assistant Plus - Windows` settings.
+8. Configure the `Assistant Plus` settings.

-	> If you don't need the `Assistant Plus - Windows` module, you can skip this step.
+	> If you don't need the `Assistant Plus` module, you can skip this step.

-	Open the newly installed `Assistant` application, click the gear icon to the right of each module list item on the homepage to open the module settings dialog box and edit the following settings:
+	Open the `Assistant Plus` application, click the gear icon to the right of each module list item on the page to open the module settings dialog box and edit the following settings:

 	* `Modding Worker` - `Kernel` = `<home>/kernel`.